Justin-OwiStudent/harry-potter-SEO/README.md

 ### Feature 2

-here is a list dynamically generated that displays the Students that belong to the house you selected, here we can see raven claws list.
+here is a list dynamically from my chosen API generated that displays the Students that belong to the house you selected, here we can see raven claws list.

 <!-- CONCEPT PROCESS -->